JuliaIO/HDF5.jl/doc/hdf5.md

 t = t_open(parent::Union(HDF5File, HDF5Group), name::ASCIIString)
 ```

 These open the named group, dataset, attribute, and committed datatype, respectively.
-For datasets, `apl` stands for "access parameter list" and provides opportunities for more sophisticated control (see the [HDF5][HDF5]) documentation.
+For datasets, `apl` stands for "access parameter list" and provides opportunities for more sophisticated control (see the [HDF5][HDF5] documentation).

 New objects can be created in the following ways:
 ```julia